All in One Paint for Furniture + Cheap Herringbone Accent

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

-Then I cleaned the cabinet really well with Krud Kutter to make sure there wasn’t wax, grease, or dirt on anything else.
+Then, I cleaned the cabinet really well with Krud Kutter to make sure there wasn’t wax, grease, or dirt on anything else.
+Read more about how to clean furniture before painting here.

-And then we sanded everything with 150 grit sandpaper to get rid of all of the brush marks in the paint.
+And then we sanded everything with 150 grit sandpaper to get rid of all of the brush marks in the existing finish.

 Using a SurfPrep sander and 150 grit sandpaper to sand the cabinet.

-When they were all gone, we went back over everything with 220 grit to make sure the 150 grit didn’t make everything too rough.
+When the brush marks were all gone, we went back over everything with 220 grit to make sure the 150 grit didn’t make everything too rough.
+Learn more about the best sandpaper for furniture painting here.
+And check out the best sanders for furniture and the best sanders to remove paint here!

-I wanted this cabinet to look more modern and less primitive, so I marked some straight lines, and cut the v-shaped base off with a jigsaw.
+I wanted this piece to look more modern and less primitive, so I marked some straight lines and cut the v-shaped base off with a jigsaw.

 And then I sanded it to make my janky cuts look straighter.